glugmpstme/Dotjot/README.md

 # dotjot
 A framework for building custom registration forms

-## Mission 1 | Establish a NGO Registration Portal
+## Mission 1 | Establish a Partner Registration Portal

 ### Definitions